 Veggie stir-fry and cauliflower fried rice join forces by way of an addictive peanut sauce for the ultimate vegetarian meal.
 Volume eaters in particular will love this recipe, since each fiber-rich serving is massive.

-Fantastic both hot and cold, this fragrant dish might just look like a pile of carrots, but take a bite to discover all the deliciousness that’s actually going on here.
+Fantastic both hot and cold, this fragrant dish might look like just a pile of carrots, but take a bite to discover all the deliciousness actually going on here.
 The peanut butter dressing is sweet and savory, spicy and sour, all at once.

 Pad Thai is definitely one of the most popular take-out meals out there, but not only can the peanut sauce be heavy in oil, it can also be a surprising source of added sugar.

-Healthy “ice cream” in five minutes is possible when you blend cocoa and peanut powder into frozen bananas.
-It’s rich and creamy but also dairy-free — and, if you use plain peanut powder, has zero added sugar.
+Healthy “ice cream” in 5 minutes is possible when you blend cocoa and peanut powder into frozen bananas.
+It’s rich and creamy but also dairy-free — and, if you use plain peanut powder, it has zero added sugar.

-This recipe had us at “three ingredients.”
+This recipe had us at 3 ingredients.
 It honestly doesn’t get much easier than mushing banana, peanut powder, and oats together.